-I have worked in the community for 20 years as a health care assistant, district nurse, and tissue viability specialist nurse.
-As a tissue viability nurse specialist, I have enhanced wound care management and treatment skills working clinically for over 18 years in the NHS.
+I have worked in the community for 20 years as a tissue viability nurse specialist.
+Starting my Journey in 2000 as a primary care health care assistant, returning to the community upon my nursing qualification as a district nurse.
+I have enhanced wound care management and treatment skills working clinically for over 18 years in the NHS.
 My work has led me to work as a specialist advisor for tissue viability to the CQC and as a legal expert witness.

 I started researching the prevention of pressure ulcers in the community and long-term care settings in 2012 as part of my dissertation research for my specialist tissue viability degree.